Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-In 3D topological nodal-line semimetals, the conduction and valence energy bands touch to form 1D nodal rings \cite{Burkov11prb,Chiu14prb,Fang16cpb,Yang17prb,Rui18prbrc,Chen15nl,Bzduvsek16nat,Weng15prb,Yu15prl,Kim15prl,Fang15prbrc,Zhao16prb,Xu17prb,Zhu16prb,Liang16prb,Huang16prbrc,Li16prl,WangJT16prl,SunY17prb,Neupane16prbrc,ChenC17prb,Zeng15arXiv,Chen15nc,Hirayama17nc,Xie15aplm}.
+In 3D topological nodal-ring semimetals, the conduction and valence energy bands touch to form 1D nodal rings \cite{Burkov11prb,Chiu14prb,Fang16cpb,Yang17prb,Rui18prbrc,Chen15nl,Bzduvsek16nat,Weng15prb,Yu15prl,Kim15prl,Fang15prbrc,Zhao16prb,Xu17prb,Zhu16prb,Liang16prb,Huang16prbrc,Li16prl,WangJT16prl,SunY17prb,Neupane16prbrc,ChenC17prb,Zeng15arXiv,Chen15nc,Hirayama17nc,Xie15aplm}.
 They have the topologically protected drumhead surface states on surfaces parallel with nodal rings.
 It is natural to ask whether the drumhead surface states can host a quantum Hall effect.
-Molina et al. addressed this question by resorting to a non-Hermitian bulk theory, where chiral symmetry is demanded \cite{molina18prl}.
+This topic is addressed by using a non-Hermitian bulk theory, where chiral symmetry is demanded \cite{molina18prl}.
 The work is well appreciated for the non-Hermitian physics.
 However, a Hamiltonian for fermions in these materials is Hermitian by nature.
 Furthermore, chiral symmetry forces a flat surface spectrum, so electrons cannot perform cyclotron motions to host the Landau levels and quantum Hall effect.
 Therefore, the question remains largely unanswered.